rsyncOSX/rsyncuidocs/content/en/blog/Version2.8.2/_index.md

 The primary objective of the RsyncUI codebase is to utilize SwiftLint, applying only the fundamental rules to the entire codebase.

-However, this will necessitate at least one additional version release in January 2026.
-At least two of the Swift Packages and the codebase for RsyncUI require further refinement.
-In version 2.8.2 (the upcoming release), significant progress has been made in adapting to the basic SwiftLint rules.
-Nevertheless, when I execute SwiftLint with the basic rules applied to the RsyncUI code base today, numerous complaints are still encountered, such as `Done linting!
-Found 272 violations, 68 serious in 173 files.`
+However, this will necessitate at one additional version release in January 2026.
+When I execute SwiftLint with the basic SwiftLint rules applied to the RsyncUI code base today, numerous complaints are still encountered: `Done linting!
+Found 272 violations, 68 serious in 173 files`.
+Most linting complains are due to `identifier_name` and `line_length` violations.
+None of the linting errors are difficult to fix, but it takes some time.

-All new linting is applied to the branch `v2.8.3`, including the final linting of the remaining SPMs.
-The next version, `2.8.2`, is built and ready for release after a few more days of testing.
+All new linting is applied to the branch `v2.8.3`.
 Adherence to SwitLint's fundamental principles is paramount for ensuring code readability, maintenance, and enhancement, particularly in extensive code bases such as RsyncUI.

 </div>